charmoniumQ/PROBE/docs/lib_interpos/README.md

 BLAST is the only real-world application in the Grayson benchmark suite, so we added the following:

 - Data science Jupyter notebooks from Kaggle.com, sorted by most votes.
 These notebooks read some data, create plots, and output a predicted dataset.
 - Projects from Astrophysics Source Code Library [@allenAstrophysicsSourceCode2012], sorted by citations on OpenCitations [@peroniOpenCitationsInfrastructureOrganization2020].
-From this set, we chose Quantum Espresso (calculates atomic properties) and SExtractor (extracts sources in an astronomical image).
+From this set, we chose Quantum Espresso (calculates electronic structure) and Astropy (generic toolbox for astronomical computations).
 - Projects from the Journal of Open Source Software, sorted by citations on OpenCitations [@peroniOpenCitationsInfrastructureOrganization2020].
 From this set, we chose UMAP (data mining) and hdbscan (data mining).
+- Projects from NixOS Quantum Chemistry repository [@kowalewskiSustainablePackagingQuantum2022].
+We chose Bagel (electronic structure code) from this set.

 `strace` merely logs the events but does not do any processing on the events (e.g., constructing a provenance graph).
 Therefore, `strace` is close to the theoretical minimal overhead for bare user-level debug tracing.